face0xff/ctf/2020/ECW_Quals_2020/Antirdroid/README.md

 this.index = var2;
 ```

-Our intuition (since we still have no clue whatsoever what the application looks like at this point, let's remember that :smiley:) is that there is a way to input hand-drawn digits, and a classifier is used to recognize them.
+Our intuition (since we still have no clue whatsoever what the application looks like at this point, let's remember that 😃) is that there is a way to input hand-drawn digits, and a classifier is used to recognize them.
 The method `getNumber` returns the most probable digit that was last input, and the pin will be a concatenation of these digits... or at least, those who pass the `verifyNext` test.
 But what does `verifyNext` do?

 ```java
 public final boolean verifyNext(@NotNull Bitmap var1, int var2) {